 “Here,” I said, touching his face with the back of my hand, “I will heal you with oxytocin.”

-Thankfully that was an effective enough treatment for both of these injuries.
+I better find where those batteries ended up as that sex toy is going to get used again.
+Maybe I should even head over to https://loveplugs.co/collections/prostate-massager and purchase a new one.
+I’m sure that will be effective enough treatment for both of these injuries.
 I never realized how dangerous my house was, or how accident-prone Alex could be.
 But what can I say?
 He keeps falling for me.

 Do you laugh when your significant other is injured?
 Have you ever laughed at someone who fell down?
 What weird shit is next to YOUR bed?